 The best hidden coffee spots on the Sunshine Coast

-A mediocre cup of coffee just doesn’t cut it anymore and Sunshine Coast baristas know they have some heavy competition when it comes to keeping their customers happy.
+A mediocre cup of coffee just doesn’t cut it anymore and Sunshine Coast baristas know how to give you a serious caffeine hit.

-Coffee beans: Slide Coffee Roasters, a Sunshine Coast speciality coffee supplier started by Aaron and Rahel Bradley as an off-shoot to take their drive for sustainability and community-mindedness through the whole coffee lifecycle.
+The beans: Slide Coffee Roasters, which was started by Compound’s baristas to take their drive for sustainability and community-mindedness through the whole coffee lifecycle.

 The Pallet Espresso Bar, Mooloolaba

 Furniture wiz and barista Johnie Stark built this cafe fit-out himself – all out of wooden pallets.
 Add an array of delicious gluten/dairy/refined sugar-free treats plus Johnie’s 20 years’ of coffee-making experience and this quirky little espresso bar is awesome for a quick takeaway or to relax away from the hustle of Mooloolaba Esplanade.

 The beans: Private blend from Mambo Coffee Company.

 The team at Clandestino, in Noosaville’s industrial ‘hood, not only roast their own but also go to great lengths to find the perfect bean – think pour-overs, plungers, syphons and cold drip all made with great pride in highlighting the beans’ origin.
 The Wonberta, sourced from Ethiopia, is worth deviating from your regular brew with delicious strawberry jam, tropical fruits and honey notes.

 Open: Monday to Friday 7am-4pm, Saturday 7am-3pm